xapicohort/team-captivate-jslibrary/README.md

         - Unzipped
         - Scorm or No Scorm is OK

-In this repo, you will find superWrapperSource folder (Needed for Step 4, 5 & 6):
+Copy this repo (use the clone button), you will find superWrapperSource folder (Needed for Step 4, 5 & 6):

 Step 4:
 From this folder copy these files